anna-dor-plumsail/documents-docs/source/getting-started/sign-up.rst

 It is better to use your active email address.
 Subsription will be linked to this address.

-If you already have account, just `sign in <https://auth.plumsail.com/account/login?returnUrl=https://account.plumsail.com/actions/intro>`_.
+If you already have account, just sign in to `account.plumsail.com <https://auth.plumsail.com/account/login?returnUrl=https://account.plumsail.com/actions/intro>`_.

 Generate API key
 ----------------